fltuna/MapChooserSharp/docs/en/configuration/PLUGIN_CONFIG.md

 ### FallbackMaxExtends

 You can specify the default maximum number of extensions when playing a map that doesn't exist in the config.

+### FallbackMaxExtCommandUses

+You can specify the default maximum number of extensions by `!ext` command when playing a map that doesn't exist in the config.

 ### FallbackExtendTimePerExtends